pivotal/docs-tap/scc/canary-deployment.hbs.md

-# Use Canary deployment with Contour and Carvel Packages for Supply Chain Choreographer (alpha)
+# Use canary deployment with Contour and Carvel packages for Supply Chain Choreographer (alpha)

+This topic tells you how to automate canary releases using Contour ingress controller and Flagger with Packages and PackageInstalls.

 Canary deployment is an incremental approach to releasing an application where traffic is divided between the existing deployed version and a new version.
-It involves introducing the new version to a smaller group of users before extending it to the entire user base.
+It introduces the new version to a smaller group of users before extending it to the entire user base.
-This topic outlines how to automate canary releases using Contour ingress controller and Flagger with Packages and PackageInstalls.

 ## <a id="prereqs"></a> Prerequisites